 Named for their bubble-like shape, bubble carb caps have hollow stems that extend from both the top and bottom of the cap, creating the carb.
 They were designed to work with the flat-top quartz carb cap, The rounded shape creates a seal against the flat top, which allows the concentrate to vaporize faster.
 The shape also allows carb cap dabbers to easily rotate the dab cap, which can move the concentrate across the banger faster (known as chasing), making for a more efficient dab.

 Directional flow carb caps also create a seal on banger-style nails, but a directional flow carb cap features a carb hole and a thin, angled stem that extends from the bottom of the cap.
 When rotated, the airflow created by the stem will chase the concentrate around the surface of the nail, allowing it to vaporize more quickly.

 In terms of materials, most carb caps are titanium, quartz, or glass.

 Step 1: Apply a dab to heated nail or banger surface.

 Step 2: Cover the nail or banger with the carb cap.

 Step 3: If you’re using a directional flow or bubble carb cap, gently twist or rotate the carb cap, which will spread the concentrate across the nail surface by pushing the flow of air around the chamber.
-If you’re using a standard carb cap or a cap with a flat base, use a gentle up-and-down motion to control the airflow.
+If you’re using a standard dab tool with carb cap or a cap with a flat base, use a gentle up-and-down motion to control the airflow.